patiabhishek123/MyBrain/README.md

 The project is split into a `client` (React + Vite) and `server` (Node/TypeScript) components.
 The client handles the UI, while the server manages authentication and data storage.

-## Deployment

-To deploy to services like Vercel, run the build commands for both client and server, ensuring TypeScript checks pass and unused imports are removed.

----

 This README provides essential instructions and context for understanding and working with the MyBrain application.